roampal-ai/roampal/docs/BENCHMARKS.md

 - Bad advice: "Add **print()** statements to see **variable values**" (semantic match!)
 - Good advice: "Use pdb with breakpoints" (no keyword overlap)

-Plain vector search returned the bad advice 29/30 times.
-Roampal returned good advice 30/30 times because:
+Plain vector search returned the bad advice 30/30 times.
+Roampal returned good advice 29/30 times because:
 1. Good advice had score=0.9 (from positive outcomes)
 2. Bad advice had score=0.2 (from negative outcomes)
 3. Dynamic weighting (40% embedding, 60% score) overrode semantic similarity

 **Statistical Interpretation**:
 - **p=0.001**: Less than 0.1% chance this is random luck
-- **d=7.49**: Effect size is off the charts (0.8 is "large")
+- **d=7.49**: Effect size is massive (0.8 is threshold for "large")
 - **95% CI doesn't include 0**: The improvement is reliable, not a fluke

 **How to Run**: